Ingress reduced by 30 minutes and $750K in concessions revenue increase attributed to ParkHub technology

-Opened in 1995 and originally named the Blockbuster-Sony Music Entertainment Centre (or E-Centre), the BB&T Pavilion is a year-round Live Nation venue that sits at the heart of the Camden, NJ.
+Opened in 1995 and originally named the Blockbuster-Sony Music Entertainment Centre (or E-Centre), the BB&T Pavilion is a year-round Live Nation venue that sits at the heart of Camden, New Jersey.
 With a 25,000 seat capacity, the venue attracts thousands of people to its rock, country, pop and even gospel shows.
 BB&T Pavilion boasts a view of the Philadelphia skyline, a large lawn for large summer crowds, technological enhancements that include large HD screens, and top-of-the-line sound equipment.
 It also fully functions as an enclosed climate-controlled theatre, allowing access to seasonal performances and concerts all year round.

 BB&T Pavilion deployed 40 of ParkHub’s Prime mobile point-of-sale devices, along with the Portal business intelligence suite.

 Since on-boarding in April 2016, Hughes said that orientation with ParkHub was very hands on.
 He said that 75% of sales were from credit cards, and that eventually normalized to around 10-15% for other events.